 “Web design is not just about creating pretty layouts.
 It’s about understanding the marketing challenge behind your business.”

-Check that you get a good number of free templates to choose from, and the fees if any for additional widgets.
-It should be easy for you to customise the store according to your brand colors, add your logo etc.
+Check that you get a good number of free templates to choose from, and know the fees if any for additional widgets.
+It should be easy for you to customize the store according to your brand colors, add your logo etc.

 Need a completely end-to-end customised store?
 We at VARStreet have developed our own theming language, which gives you 100% control of your storefront, so you can customize every aspect of your shop.

 4. eCommerce product catalog

 One of the biggest challenges in a VAR business is managing the product catalog.
 The VAR product catalog is complex, enormous and dynamic, due to which most of you do not stock inventory.